xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Groups.rst

 FE_GROUPS and BE_GROUPS
 -----------------------

-The fourth and sixth tabs can be fill exactly the same way.
+The fourth and sixth tabs can be filled exactly the same way.
 The only difference between them is that FE_GROUPS stores the configurations for the frontend LDAP user group association and BE_GROUPS stores the configurations for the backend LDAP user group association.